tdicola/creepyportrait/README.md

 # Creepy Face Tracking Portrait

+See the tutorial for building this project [at the Adafruit learning site](http://learn.adafruit.com/creepy-face-tracking-portrait).

 ## License & Acknowledgments

 Creepy portrait source code is copyright 2013 Tony DiCola with the following license: